Is It Okay To Get Pregnant When The World Is On Fire?

 The polar ice caps are melting.
 Is it OK to have a child?
 Australia is on fire.
 Is it OK to have a child?
 My house is flooded, my crops have failed, my community is fleeing.
 Is it OK to have a child?
 It is, in a sense, an impossible question… Having a child is at once the most intimate, irrational thing a person can do, prompted by desires so deep we hardly know where to look for their wellsprings, and an unavoidably political act that increasingly requires one to confront not only the complex biopolitics of pregnancy and birth, but also the intersecting legacies of colonialism, racism and patriarchy, all while trying to wrap one’s head around the relationship between the impossible extremes of the personal and the global.

-When the conversation winds its way to the topic of population control . . .
-Let’s just say that’s where the conversation gets thorny.
+But when the conversation winds its way to the topic of population control...let’s just say that’s where the conversation gets thorny.

 You’re not the first person to question in the public forum whether or not it’s OK to have kids.

-And those agonized voices, and sometimes even the moral clarity of those views, and certainly the moralizing tone of some of the magazine pieces I was reading, left me feeling really concerned.
+Those agonized voices, and sometimes even the moral clarity of those views, and certainly the moralizing tone of some of the magazine pieces I was reading, left me feeling really concerned.
 Even more concerning, I had noticed this growing number of conversations providing old eugenicist ideas about global population control, specifically arguments about who should and should not be having babies repackaged as a sort of new environmentalism.
-And so I was just curious about how all of these threads fit together and what it tells us about what it means right now to have a child and how we think about these changes across time.
+So I was curious about how all of these threads fit together and what it tells us about what it means right now to have a child and how we think about these changes across time.

 “If I bring a child into the world, will they suffer?
 And the answer is yes, every child of the world had always suffered and suffered in ways that their parents probably couldn’t imagine.”